 Frequently Asked Questions

-I'm a current student and hold a Tier 4 / Student Route visa.
-I am studying remotely for the remainder of the academic year.
+I'm a current student on a Tier 4 / Student Route visa.
+I am studying remotely for the remainder of the academic year 20/21.
 Will this affect my visa?

 I have made a successful visa application outside the UK, but I am unable to travel during the validity of the entry clearance sticker.
 What can I do?